unixbhaskar/slpkg/README.rst

 enhancement packages
 that are not installed on the system or is.

-The big advantages is resolving dependencies packages from repository slackbuilds.org and monitored for upgraded packages.
+Of course one of the big advantages is resolving dependencies packages from repository slackbuilds.org and monitored for upgraded packages.

 Of course you wonder how the slpkg is up to date at all times;